canro91/Testing101/README.md

 In lesson 1, you will write some unit tests for Stringie, a library to transform strings.
 Stringie developers heard about unit testing and wrote "something" like unit tests.

 In this lesson, you will write 2 or 3 unit tests for one of the Stringie methods.
-This lesson will teach you how to organize your test in a solution and how to name your test projects, classes and methods.
+This lesson will teach you how to organize your tests in a solution and how to name your test projects, classes and methods.

 **[Begin Lesson 1](Lesson1/README.md)**.